jasonjmcghee/rem/README.md

 I wrote this in a couple days over the holidays, and if there's one takeaway, it's that I'm a complete novice at Swift.

+## Build it yourself
+- Open project in Xcode
+- Clone `https://github.com/stephencelis/SQLite.swift` and add it to the project
+- Product > Archive
+- Distribute App
+- Custom
+- Copy App

 ## Getting Started
+- Build it yourself
+  - If you really don't want to, download release and run `xattr -c rem.app`.
+This tells macos "all good".
+I'm not malicious, but don't take my word for it.
 - Launch the app
 - Click the brain
 - Click "Start Remembering"